 …disk IO utilization is beautiful.

-Lastly, let’s look at Munin’s open source monitoring tool.
+Lastly, let’s look at Munin’s open-source monitoring tool.
 In the graph below, cached memory is actually labeled as “cache” by Munin.
-In this example – click the image to enlarge – the server is healthy and swapping has no effect on performance because it’s opportunistic swapping.
-The ratio of used memory to cached/buffered memory shows that this server is caching more than 3 times the memory “used”.
-On web servers there’s no hard rule as it varies case by case, but 50% or more of your RAM being used by cache is great for performance.
+In this example – click the image to enlarge – the server is healthy and swapping has no effect on performance because the size of cache and buffers is fairly large enough for the kernel to selectively swap out to disk.
+The ratio of used memory to cached/buffered memory shows that this server is caching more than 3 times the memory “used.”
+On web servers, there’s no hard rule for recommended size of the cache.
+This will vary case by case.
+That said, 50% or more of your RAM being used by cache is great for performance!

-Remember unlike Linux desktop installs, with web servers, a much higher percentage of previously accessed files are repeatedly requested.
+Remember, unlike Linux desktop, with web servers, a much higher percentage of previously accessed files are repeatedly requested.
 So while considering cached memory as “free” on a desktop install is ok, that’s not the case with web servers.
-Lets keep em’ cached!
+Let’s keep em’ cached!

-Update (Jan 9th 2015): Last month a server suffered MySQL failure due to memory being exhausted which included all of the limited swap that was available.
+Last month, a server suffered MySQL failure due to memory being exhausted, which included all of the available limited swap.
 Here’s the Munin report of memory usage (and also commit):